LE TOUR

 Patrick Inauen/Inauen Spiele, Switzerland, 1997

 This self-published game is a kind of underground classic.
 It was first released as "Maillot Jaune" in 1995, and then as "Le Tour" a couple of years later.
-It was a limiyted edition on 100 numbered copies (mine is nš 53).
-It is one of the games that appeals to hardcore gamers since it does not depend on luck, or noy too much.
-The game has two dice (a regular D6 and a coloured die), but they are used just to determine the result of the race incidents (event cards).
+It was a limited edition of 100 numbered copies (mine is nš 53).
+It is one of the games that appeals to hardcore gamers since it does not depend on luck, or not too much.
+The game includes two dice (a regular D6 and a coloured die), but they are used just to determine the result of the race incidents (event cards).
 The normal development of the race, the movement of the riders, does not depend on luck.

 The game looks like a prototype: The road is represented by cardboardd squares of different colours and the cyclists are plastic counters.
 Not specially beautiful...